kvic-z/goodies-asuswrt/ntpd_stats-arm.README.md

 **Step 3:** Retrieve and install ntpd_stats-arm.tar.gz

 **WARNING:** the tarball has the following content.
-If you notice a conflict with your current setup, you want to make a backup of your existing files first before proceed.
+If you notice a conflict with your current setup, you want to make a backup of your existing files first before proceed, and then do a merge before proceed to Step 4.
 ```
 /jffs/bin/ntpd
 /jffs/bin/ntpq